 We appreciate that this is a very difficult situation and we are doing our best to accommodate individual needs.
 Please contact our Nurse in Charge for guidance on 0113 218 5500 (24 hours a day).

-We also ask anyone who is feeling unwell, particularly with a high temperature or a new continuous cough, NOT TO VISIT THE HOSPICE.
+We also ask anyone who is feeling unwell, particularly with a high temperature, a new continuous cough or a loss of smell or taste (anosmia), NOT TO VISIT THE HOSPICE.
 Please review the latest government advice on what you should do.

 Changes to Services